ExpressionEngine/ExpressionEngine-User-Guide/source/templates/embedding.rst

    is being added to.
 -  You need to also be able to access this template on its own directly via the URL.
--  You need to edit this content using the flat-file template system.
 -  You need to more discretely control which users are allowed to modify this content.